Polyorchidism is a rare condition that causes males to be born with more than two testicles. Usually, the condition involves three testicles.

-Polyorchidism is a very rare condition.
-Men with this condition are born with more than two testes, also known as testicles or gonads.
+People with polyorchidism are born with more than two testes, also known as testicles or gonads.
 There are only about 200 known reported cases.
 In the vast majority of cases, the individuals have three testes.
-There are fewer than 10 reported cases of someone having four or more testicles.
+There are

 The additional testicle is usually located within the scrotum.
 In some cases, though, it may be higher in the inguinal (groin) area, closer to the lower abdominal wall or within the abdomen entirely.

 The condition doesn’t necessarily present any health problems, though polyorchidism does slightly increase the risk of testicular cancer.

 Polyorchidism often has no symptoms outside of the extra testis.
 When symptoms are present, they may include pain in the scrotum or lower abdomen, or an obvious mass in the scrotum.